 - Floodplain management

-View some of our 2017 Capital Improvement (CIP) projects.
+View some of our capital improvement projects:

 The Stormwater Division is funded through monthly services charges based on an urbanized footprint calculated for each account.
 New housing / commercial development is charged a development impact fee to account for downstream system improvements.
 This fee covers the cost of operation, upgrades, maintenance and improvements to the Town’s storm drainage facilities.

 In accordance with Castle Rock Municipal Code, Chapter 13.30, Article 13.30.60, non-single family properties are entitled to appeal for an adjustment to the stormwater utility fee.
-To request a review of your stormwater monthly service charge, please complete the Request for Administrative Review form.
-Return form via email or mail it to us at:
+To request a review of your stormwater monthly service charge, complete the Request for Administrative Review form.
+Return form via email, or mail it to us at:

 Castle Rock Water